hydratk/hydratk-ext-datagen/doc/rst/tutor/ext/datagen/tut1_asn1.rst

   .. note::

      ASN.1 specifications used in industry are more complicated than our sample.
-     For example TAP specification (used in telecommunication) has around 1600 lines.
+     For example TAP specification (used in telecommunications) has around 1600 lines.

 Encoder
 ^^^^^^^